basham/swit-workshop-a11y/slides.md

 | 11:10 |      50m | Part 3       |

 Notes:
 The workshop today is split into 3 major sections, over the course of 3 hours.
-The first will be a lecture, followed later by exercises.
 Each section will be divided by 10 minute breaks.